Naperville Central High School

-Naperville Central High School (Naperville Central or NCHS) is a four-year public high school located in Naperville, Illinois, a western suburb of Chicago.
+Naperville Central High School (also referred to as Naperville Central or NCHS) is a four-year public high school located in Naperville, Illinois, a western suburb of Chicago.
 The school, which enrolls students in grades nine through twelve, is a part of the Naperville Community Unit School District 203.

 The school, notable for its strong academic standing and history of athletic accomplishments, has been ranked in the top 3% of high schools nationally by U.S. News & World Report.

 History

-Illustration of the Naperville Central High School main entrance, as it has appeared from 1992 to 2010.
+Illustration of the Naperville Central High School main entrance, as it appeared from 1992 to 2010.

 The present NCHS structure is on Aurora Avenue just outside the downtown business district in Naperville.
 The building is within walking distance of the Naperville Riverwalk park/trail network, and is just north of Knoch Park and the Edward Hospital campus.
 The school is across the street from the historic Naper Settlement.

-Naperville High school was established in 1916.
+Naperville High School was established in 1916.
 The oldest part of the current building, known by some as the "3-Story Wing," was constructed in 1950.

 The current Naperville Central building has received building additions in 1955, 1963, 1968, 1987, 1992 and 2009.
 For the 1992–93 school year, three projects in three independent locations added a Student Services wing in the northeast part of the building (demolished in the summer of 2010 to make way for an addition), an auditorium in the northwest part of the building and a natatorium in the southern part of the building.
 Prior additions included a field house and renovations to the former student cafeteria area in the late 1980s, the former school library, and a large single-story classroom wing, known as the Flat Wing.

 There was an increasing concern about the safety and reliability of Naperville Central.
 Complaints of lack of building organization, aging infrastructure, and inadequate educational spaces cause it to be the main focus of Naperville School District 203's "Facilities Task Force".
 After a 59% voter passage of a $43 million referendum, the school underwent a massive renovation to completely renovate approximately 75% of the school's footprint.
-On the 27th of May, 2009 ground was broken on the renovation.
+On May 27, 2009, ground was broken on the renovation.
 The renovation had the three-story wing undergo a mix of new construction and remodeling in order to house all major subject areas.
 It also moved and updated the learning resource center, it added physical education and music spaces, it reduced building entrances and put synthetic turf on the football field.
-At the start of the 2011 school year, renovations were completed, and the school was fully re-opened.
+At the start of the 2011 school year, renovations were completed, and the school was fully reopened.